surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 So we have our order schema, and we have a changeset function that can create a changeset to validate and cast our form inputs.
 How do we use this in our LiveView?
 Phoenix makes rendering a form easy, we can take the result of our changeset and pass it to the form component in the HEEx:

 {% highlight elixir %}
+# NOTE: This still isn't an ideal solution, it's almost there but has performance problems

 # order_live.ex
 def mount(_params, _session, socket) do
   # Start with an empty order